DrSiemer/CodeMerger/README.md

 - **File System Monitoring**: Configure the automatic check for new files (enable/disable and set the check interval)
 - **Secret Scanning**: Enable a check for potential secrets (API keys, etc) that runs before copying code to the clipboard
 - **Prompts**:
-    - **"Copy Merged" Prompt**: Set the default text that is automatically prepended when you click "Copy Merged"
+    - **"Copy Code Only" Prompt**: Set the default text that is automatically prepended when you click "Copy Code Only"
-    - **Default Intro/Outro Prompts**: Define reusable, application-wide default texts for the wrapper feature.
-These can be quickly loaded into any project's specific wrapper text
+    - **Default Intro/Outro Prompts**: Define reusable, application-wide default texts for the instructions feature.
+These can be quickly loaded into any project's specific instructions
 - **Default Editor**: Select your preferred editor for opening files from the file manager (leaving it blank uses the system default)
 - To manage indexed filetypes, click "Manage Filetypes" from the main window